tachen-cs/ICLR_2020_382/README.md

 ### Inference
 We give two demos for researchers to reproduce our work.
 1. Please download the [BaiDuYun](https://pan.baidu.com/s/1SuveHraSzv_Q9LhhOxxS4A) (code:ffgq).
-2. Unzip the [4-gram.arpa.tar.gz] under the root directory, and put the [pretrained_wav2Letter.pth.tar] under the "model_libri" folder.
+2. Unzip the [4-gram.arpa.tar.gz] under the root directory, and put the [pretrained_wav2Letter.pth.tar] under the *model_libri* folder.
 3.
 Run the following code to attack from original1 to target1: